edthena/policies/privacy.md

 R3 Collaboratives may amend this Privacy Statement from time to time.
 Use of information we collect now is subject to the Privacy Statement in effect at the time such information is used.
-If we make changes in the way we use Personal Information, we will notify you by posting an announcement on our website, or via the Service, or sending you an email.
+If we make changes in the way we use Personal Information, we will notify you by posting an announcement on our Website, App, or via the Service, or sending you an email.
 Users are bound by any changes to the Privacy Statement when he or she uses the Service after such changes have been first posted.